Overview

 Day 1 - Bienvenue à Bordeaux

 Your Go Get Lost adventure starts this afternoon at our meeting point, the lobby of our centrally-located hotel in Bordeaux.
 (You'll be provided with detailed arrival and departure instructions to help you coordinate your flights and travel.
 If you're arriving by train from our Paris & Normandy tour, you'll be met at the train station and transferred to the hotel.)
 You'll meet your private guide, your traveling companions, and start with a walk to an ancient merchants storehouse close to the river in the Chartrons district.
 Here we'll have a lovely introduction to the history of the wine trade in Bordeaux, a trade which has existed since Roman times and has been the principal industry ever since.
-We'll enjoy a tasting of the local vintages, then depart for a short walk through the old city to our dinner spot.
+We'll enjoy a tasting of the local vintages, then you'll have the rest of the evening free to wander, explore and get lost in the streets of this amazing city.
+With its ample supply of shops, bars and amazing restaurants, you'll have no trouble finding the perfect spot for dinner!
+Your guide will walk you to some of the best dining areas to show you some of their favorites.

 Day 2 - The Medoc Region